15 Best LinkedIn CRM Tools for 2026

 Now, let’s take a look at each CRM in detail.

-HubSpot CRM is one of the most popular choices for teams using LinkedIn seriously, mainly because of its native LinkedIn Sales Navigator integration and CRM-first design.
+HubSpot CRM is a default shortlist entry for teams using LinkedIn seriously, mainly because of its native LinkedIn Sales Navigator integration and CRM-first design.

-Instead of treating LinkedIn as a separate prospecting tool, HubSpot lets you pull LinkedIn context directly into contact, company, and deal records.
+HubSpot lets you pull LinkedIn context directly into contact, company, and deal records, so LinkedIn stops being a separate prospecting tool.

-It’s not a LinkedIn-only CRM.
-But when connected to Sales Navigator, it becomes a strong LinkedIn CRM setup for teams that want LinkedIn activity tied to pipeline and revenue.
+Connect it to Sales Navigator and it becomes a strong LinkedIn CRM setup for teams that want LinkedIn activity tied to pipeline and revenue.

 Key features